Topo-R1: Detecting Topological Anomalies via Vision-Language Models: Introduction

-A natural candidate for topology-aware perception are VLMs such as GPT-4o~\cite{hurst2024gpt}, Gemini~\cite{team2023gemini}, LLaVA~\cite{liu2023visual, liu2024improved}, Qwen-VL~\cite{bai2023qwenvl, bai2025qwen2, wang2024qwen2, qwen3technicalreport}, InternVL~\cite{chen2024internvl}, and Molmo~\cite{deitke2025molmo}, given their strong capabilities across visual question answering, grounding, and spatial reasoning~\cite{li2023llavamed, zhang2024biomedclip, moor2023med}; however, our extensive evaluation reveals that both leading closed-source and state-of-the-art open-source VLMs perform almost randomly on topological anomaly detection, as shown in~\cref{fig:teaser}.
-Even with carefully designed prompts and in-context examples, these models consistently fail to identify \textbf{localized yet important connectivity changes}, such as a few missing pixels that sever a vessel or a thin bridge that wrongly merges two road segments.
-This is due to limitations in both training data and training methodology.
-First, public-domain VLMs are typically pretrained on data emphasizing medium- and large-scale visual patterns, with virtually no training signal for topology-aware perception of fine-grained structural details~\cite{tong2024cambrian, karamcheti2024prismatic, chen2024far}.
+Vision-Language Models (VLMs) such as GPT-4o~\cite{hurst2024gpt}, Gemini~\cite{team2023gemini}, LLaVA~\cite{liu2023visual, liu2024improved}, Qwen-VL~\cite{bai2023qwenvl, bai2025qwen2, wang2024qwen2, qwen3technicalreport}, InternVL~\cite{chen2024internvl}, and Molmo~\cite{deitke2025molmo} are powerful candidates for this challenge, given their strong capabilities across visual question answering, grounding, and spatial reasoning~\cite{li2023llavamed, zhang2024biomedclip, moor2023med}.
+To probe whether they already possess topological pattern understanding, we cast topology-aware perception as the task of localizing and classifying \textbf{topological anomalies}, defined as localized regions where the topology of a predicted segmentation mask is inconsistent with the underlying tubular-network topology depicted by the input image, with the image itself serving as the contextual reference (formal definition in \cref{subsec:data}).
+As shown in~\cref{fig:teaser}, our systematic evaluation reveals that both leading closed-source and state-of-the-art open-source VLMs perform almost at random on this probe: even with carefully designed prompts and in-context examples, they consistently fail to identify \textbf{localized yet important connectivity changes} such as a few missing pixels that sever a vessel or a thin bridge that wrongly merges two road segments, indicating that topology-aware perception is largely absent from current general-purpose VLMs.